seyhajin/monkey2/modules/ultralight/README.md

 *WIP:* this module has been tested on Windows 10 x64 with **MinGW-GCC x86 6.2.0** (provided by default with  Monkey2).

+Only releases binaries are included in repository because too large files for debug configuration.
+Please take a debug binaries from <https://github.com/ultralight-ux/Ultralight> and place that into folders respectively.

 ## How to install

 #### Prequisities